Team

 CineMAP Symposium, May 2024

 Anne McKnight teaches and researches Japanese postwar fiction, film and food studies at UC Riverside.
-Her research also concerns how ethnic difference is understood in non-US terms in Japan.
-She has published a book on writer Nakagami Kenji (Nakagami, Japan: Buraku and the Writing of Ethnicity, 2011), as well as essays on pink film, feminist art and obscenity, science films and their experimental forms, and the graphic memoirist Miné Okubo.
-She is currently working on a book-length translation project on the director Kurosawa Akira, and is interested in experimental documentaries, contents tourism and nature, and interfaces of cartography and urban space.
+Her interests include experimental documentaries, contents tourism and nature, and interfaces of cartography and urban space.
+She has published a book on writer Nakagami Kenji (Nakagami, Japan: Buraku and the Writing of Ethnicity, 2011), as well as essays on pink cinema, feminist art and obscenity, science films and their experimental forms, and the graphic memoirist Miné Okubo.
+She is currently working on a book-length translation project on the director Kurosawa Akira.

 Samuel Frederick